benjaminion/upgrading-ethereum-book/src/book.md

 During a leak, no validators receive rewards, and they continue to accrue the normal penalties when they fail to fulfil duties.
 In addition, for epochs in which validators do not make a correct, timely target vote, they receive a leak penalty.

 To examine the effect of the leak on a single validator's balance, assume that during a period of inactivity leak (non-finalisation) the validator is completely offline.
-At each epoch, the offline validator will be penalised an amount $nB / \alpha$, where $n$ is the number of epochs since the leak started, $B$ is the validator's effective balance, and $\alpha$ is the prevailing `INACTIVITY_PENALTY_QUOTIENT`.
+At each epoch, the offline validator will be penalised an extra amount $nB / \alpha$, where $n$ is the number of epochs since the leak started, $B$ is the validator's effective balance, and $\alpha$ is the prevailing inactivity penalty quotient (currently `INACTIVITY_PENALTY_QUOTIENT_BELLATRIX`).

-The effective balance $B$ will remain constant for a while, by design, during which time the total amount of the penalty after $n$ epochs would be $n(n+1)B / 2\alpha$: the famous "quadratic leak".
+The effective balance $B$ will remain constant for a while, by design, during which time the total amount of the penalty after $n$ epochs would be $n(n+1)B / 2\alpha$.
+This is sometimes called the "quadratic leak" since it grows as $n^2$ to first order.
 If $B$ were continuously variable, the penalty would satisfy $\frac{dB}{dt}=-\frac{Bt}{\alpha}$, which can be solved to give $B(t)=B_0e^{-t^2/2\alpha}$.
-The actual behaviour is somewhere between these two since the effective balance decreases in a step-wise fashion.
+The actual behaviour is somewhere between these two (piecewise quadratic) since the effective balance is neither constant nor continuously variable but decreases in a step-wise fashion.

-In the continuous case, the `INACTIVITY_PENALTY_QUOTIENT`, $\alpha$, is the square of the time it takes to reduce the balance of a non-participating validator to $1 / \sqrt{e}$, or around 60.7% of its initial value.
-With the value of `INACTIVITY_PENALTY_QUOTIENT_ALTAIR` at `3 * 2**24`, this equates to around seven thousand epochs, or 31.5 days.
+In the continuous approximation, the inactivity penalty quotient, $\alpha$, is the square of the time it takes to reduce the balance of a non-participating validator to $1 / \sqrt{e}$, or around 60.7% of its initial value.
+With the value of `INACTIVITY_PENALTY_QUOTIENT_BELLATRIX` at `2**24`, this equates to 4096 epochs, or 18.2 days.

-TODO - Bellatrix - recalculate the above.

 The idea for the inactivity leak (aka the quadratic leak) was proposed in the original [Casper FFG paper](https://arxiv.org/abs/1710.09437).
 The problem it addresses is that, if a large fraction of the validator set were to go offline at the same time, it would not be possible to continue finalising checkpoints, since a majority vote from validators representing 2/3 of the total stake is required for finalisation.